Jared-Godar/codeup_notes/admin/daily_quotes.md

 07OCT21
 >"You might not make it to the top, but if you are doing what you love, there is much more happiness there than being rich or famous."-Tony Hawk

+08OCT21
+>"Not only is the Universe stranger than we think, it is stranger than we can think." -Werner Heisenberg

+Keep in mind when looking at datasets and the world.
+Expect to be surprised.
+Keep a free slate free of assumptions and bias.